liam2/liam2/doc/usersguide/source/model.rst

-By default, all declared fields are supposed to be present in the input file (because they are *observed* or computed elsewhere and their value can be found in the supplied data set).
-The value for all declared fields will also be stored for each period in the output file.
+By default, all declared fields are supposed to be present in the input file (because they are *observed* or computed elsewhere and their value can be found in the supplied data set) and the value for all declared fields will be stored for each period in the output file.

 However, in practice, there are often some fields which are not present in the input file.
 They will need to be calculated later by the model, and you need to tell LIAM2 that the field is missing, by using "initialdata: false" in the definition for that field (see the *agegroup* variable in the example below).

+.. _fields_output:

+One can have a field not stored in the output file by using "output: False" in its definition.
+Note that (local) :ref:`temporary variables within functions
+<local_variables>` **do not need to be declared**.
+The only case where you want
+to use `output: False` is when you need a variable that is accessible in several functions but not stored in the output file.

+.. warning:: All fields used in lag() expressions **must** be in the output
+             file.

 *example* ::